- June 28 - July 18, 2015

-Enjoy a relaxing day on the beach or go on a hike in the hills near the shore.
+Enjoy a relaxing day on the beach, or go on a hike in the hills near the shore.
 This is the perfect opportunity to soak up some sun and work on your tan.

 Past favorites include:

-Talent show, speed friending, sand volleyball, scavenger hunt, movie nights, soccer, Summerfuel Olympics, karaoke, ultimate Frisbee, trivia night, bowling night, game shows, outdoor movies, water wars, battle of the sexes, yoga, running club, hiking, swimming, tie-dye, henna tattoos
+Talent show, speed-friending, sand volleyball, scavenger hunt, movie nights, soccer, Summerfuel Olympics, karaoke, ultimate Frisbee, trivia night, bowling night, game shows, outdoor movies, water wars, battle of the sexes, yoga, running club, hiking, swimming, tie-dye, henna tattoos

 All members of the senior staff live in residence with students and are available to assist with any issue that arises.
 Senior staff members are experienced educators with collegiate or boarding school residence life experience and great familiarity with our programs.

 RAs on the Social Entrepreneurship program are campus leaders dedicated to sharing their knowledge and collegiate experience with a motivated group of high school students.
 RAs are all rising college seniors or recent college graduates and are hired with the greatest care.
 RAs fill the role of mentors, supporting students academically and socially in order to make the program the best it can be.
-Each RA will work closely with a group of ten high school students.
+Each RA will work closely with a group of ten to eleven high school students.

 Safety & Supervision

 The safety, security and overall well-being of our students are our utmost priorities.